 LOS ANGELES (Sept.
 21, 2022) — The Donald W. Reynolds Journalism Institute (RJI) helped kick off the first day of ONA22 — the Online News Association’s annual conference, held this year in downtown Los Angeles — today with a workshop examining how newsrooms can expand the diversity of their sources.

 It’s a topic that has gained increased attention as the industry works to make coverage more representative of the communities it serves.
-Kimbap Media founder Emma Carew Grovum joined Will Lager, RJI project manager, to talk through challenges and solutions with journalism professionals, while Chalkbeat’s Caroline Bauman and RJI Director of Innovation Kat Duncan directed that conversation toward a real-world application: a new source diversity tool developed by Chalkbeat in partnership with RJI.
+Kimbap Media founder Emma Carew Grovum joined Will Lager, RJI Senior Editor & Project Manager, to talk through challenges and solutions with journalism professionals, while Chalkbeat’s Caroline Bauman and RJI Director of Innovation Kat Duncan directed that conversation toward a real-world application: a new source diversity tool developed by Chalkbeat in partnership with RJI.

 For Carew Grovum, source diversity is a priority, not an option.
 Much as journalists choose stories based on the news values of timeliness and impact, she argued that prioritizing less important work over source diversity means missing the boat on one of the most significant current issues in the industry.